include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 use of plugins to add support for additional media formats and sound

 output systems.
-Some use powerful backends, like gstreamer
+Some use powerful backends, like gstreamer,

 to handle media format support and sound output.
 Plugin packages for